-Custom queries are reports that give users full access to any and all data contained in their DevResults site.
+Custom queries are reports designed by users and built by DevResults staff to provide folks with additional ways of organizing program information.
+While DevResults offers many built-in tools for examining program information, there might be some way of looking at your work that can't be generated by existing tools.
 Custom queries can be used to structure information in a particular way, or to consolidate information from multiple pages in one place.
 Once a custom query has been set up, you can run the query on-demand and either view the results in the browser or in an Excel download.

 In this article, you can learn how to:

 To view a list of all custom queries, go to the Administration menu and click on Custom Queries.

 This will open the Custom Queries index page, which displays all the custom queries in your site that you have access to.
 From the Custom Queries index, you can download the query results in Excel by clicking the Export button, or you can view query results in your browser by clicking on either the name or the description of a query.

 When viewing query results in the browser, you also have the option to Refresh Results.
 Typically you do not need to refresh results as they are generated each time you open a query, but it can be useful to re-run a query if you or a colleague have made recent changes.

 Generally, any user group that has been assigned at least View permissions for custom queries (by default, only Owners) will be able to access and download query results.
 If multiple user groups are assigned View permissions, you can choose to limit specific custom queries to certain groups (see Establish Custom Query Permissions below for more detail).

 All DevResults sites come with a standard set of custom queries; these queries are based on frequently requested information.
 Users can request additional custom queries at any time.
 In order to add a new query, you'll work with one of our Data Scientists to confirm your information needs, determine how the results table should be structured, and decide what data it should contain.